withastro/docs/src/pages/en/reference/configuration-reference.md

 ---
 # NOTE: This file is auto-generated from 'scripts/docgen.mjs'
 # Do not make edits to it directly, they will be overwritten.
 # Instead, change this file: https://github.com/withastro/astro/blob/main/packages/astro/src/%40types/astro.ts
+# Translators, please remove this note and the <DontEditWarning/> component.

 layout: ~/layouts/MainLayout.astro
 title: Configuration Reference